 Renaissance Hotels, known for helping the next generation of business travellers discover unexpected cultural experiences, opened the first digitally enhanced hotel in the heart of the NYC garment district in the spring of 2016.

-Guests and visitors entering the hotel from either 34th or 35th Streets will interact with stunning digital displays projected along the corridor, a passage which spans the length of the block.
+Guests and visitors entering the hotel from either 34th or 35th Streets interact with stunning digital displays projected along the corridor, a passage which spans the length of the block.
 The display does not change on its own, it only responds to human movement, and the interaction between guests and the wall creates a visual tapestry of subtle, organic graphics.

 In producing this ambient intelligence, an environment that is sensitive and responsive to the presence of people, Réalisations utilized a variety of technologies including reflective wallpaper, motion detectors, projectors and 3D cameras to capture and project data and movement occurring in the corridor.

 The result is a “living” interactive hotel, which showcases the vision of the digital future.